jbringham/postal/README.md

 This project will compare U.S Census data with USPS office locations within Virginia in order to determine if there are under-served or over-served counties and communities.
 With this comparison, it will benefit policymakers to understand where USPS resources may be redistributed to service Virginians better.

+Currently does not work since the server hosting the database should be down.

 ## CONTENTS